-If you typically avoid driving on highways, through congested downtowns, or just don't drive frequently, you may want to refresh your skills before embarking on a long road trip.
+If you typically avoid driving on highways, through congested downtowns or don't drive frequently, you may want to refresh your skills before embarking on a long road trip.

 6. Choose the Best Traveling Route (But Know Alternates)

 Before you start your trip, plan and map out your driving route.
-If by chance you have driven the route before, you might be better off sticking with what is familiar to you.
+If you've driven the route before, you might be better off sticking with what is familiar to you.

-Should you decide to get off the beaten path, do so knowing precisely how to get to where you want to be.
+If you decide to get off the beaten path, know precisely how to get where you want to be.

 And while you may want to rely on your vehicle's navigation system, a GPS device, or your phone for mapping, it's a great idea to print out or handwrite your travel plans.

-Additional tip: If you are planning to travel through major commercial/industrial areas in major cities, you might want to plan around normal business hours.
-It will save you a lot of time by not having to deal with traffic congestion.
-Also, multi-day driving trips should include plans for regular breaks, meals, and overnight stays.
+Additional tip: If you are planning to travel through major commercial/industrial areas in major cities, you might want to plan around regular business hours.
+Not dealing with traffic congestion will save you a lot of time.
+Also, multi-day driving trips should include plans for frequent breaks, meals, and overnight stays.

 7. Practice the Best Driving Behaviors